 My stomach starts to growl and since dinner is hours away, I know I need something to hold it together until I get to the end of the day.

 Now it seems like there are endless healthy snack options to choose from, in all shapes and sizes.
+And so many that are easy to make at home!
+Hello, homemade fruit rolls!

 This recipe came as a serious surprise to me, because one might assume that these would generally appeal to kids.
 However, they are meant for adults and kids alike.
 The flavors are classic, and they will appeal to any palate.